 - real-world USB 2 HDD speed: 30-40 MB/s sequential write

-This tests how fast you can write big files, which is a test of sequential write speed.
+Write speed for big files is a test of sequential write speed.
 Sequential write speed is important for many remote sensing problems, which are by definition often a time series of data.

 dd if=/dev/zero of=/tmp/junk bs=1G count=4 oflag=dsync